qtumproject/qtumcore-lib/docs/block.md

 assert(block.transactions); // an array of transactions, more info below
 ```

-For detailed technical information about a block please visit [Blocks](https://en.bitcoin.it/wiki/Blocks#Block_structure) on the Bitcoin Wiki.

 ## Block Header
 Each instance of Block has a BlockHeader _(which can be instantiated separately)_.
 The header has validation methods, to verify that the block.